heapsource/active_model_otp/README.md

 # ActiveModel::Otp

 **ActiveModel::Otp** makes adding **Two Factor Authentication** (TFA) to a model simple.
-Let's see what's required to get AMo::Otp working in our Application, using Rails 4.0 (AMo::Otp is also compatible with Rails 3.x versions).
-We're going to use a User model and some authentication to do it.
+Let's see what's required to get AMo::Otp working in our Application, using Rails 5.0 (AMo::Otp is also compatible with Rails 4.x versions).
+We're going to use a User model and try to add options provided by **ActiveMOdel::Otp**.
 Inspired by AM::SecurePassword

 ## Dependencies